Spondylolisthesis stretching exercises

-In addition to other conservative treatments recommended by your physician, stretching can be a way to relieve spondylolisthesis symptoms and allow you to live a normal life.
-Through proper stretching techniques, you could temporarily increase space in your spinal column and decompress pinched nerves, which could help reduce the pain and other symptoms of spondylolisthesis.
+Spondylolisthesis is described as the misalignment of the vertebrae caused by slippage of the spine.
+In addition to the conservative treatments recommended by your physician, stretching can be a way to relieve spondylolisthesis symptoms and allow you to live a normal life.
+Through the stretching techniques described below, you could temporarily increase space in your spinal column and decompress pinched nerves, which could help reduce the symptoms associated with spondylolisthesis.

-First, always check with your physician and/or physical therapist before starting any new stretching routine.
+First, always check with your doctor before starting any new stretching routine.
 Some other things to keep in mind when stretching for spondylolisthesis relief include:

-- Choose your exercises wisely — The stretching you perform should be based on the type and location of spondylolisthesis you’re diagnosed with.
+- Choose your exercises wisely.
+The stretching exercises you perform should be based on the type and location of the spondylolisthesis you’re diagnosed with.
 For example, if you have cervical spondylolisthesis, then your stretches should focus on your neck, upper back, arms and shoulders.
 Patients with lumbar spondylolisthesis, however, might be better served by stretching their lower back and legs, especially their hamstrings.

-- Be consistent — It’s easy to start strong and let yourself slack off after a while, but as with any routine, stretching will give you the most benefits if you do it regularly.
-Commit to spending 15 minutes every morning or another convenient time for your schedule.
+- Be consistent.
+It’s easy to start strong and let yourself slack off after a while, but as with any routine, stretching will give you the most benefits if you do it regularly.
+Commit to spending 15 minutes stretching whenever convenient for your schedule.

-- Alter your fitness routine — You might be used to running five miles every day, but with spondylolisthesis, your exercise routine should be dictated by your symptoms and your condition.
-Speak with your physician about low-impact ways to maintain fitness and stick to those.
+- Alter your fitness routine.
+You might be used to running five miles every day, but with spondylolisthesis, your exercise routine should be dictated by your symptoms and your condition.
+Speak with your doctor about low-impact ways to maintain fitness and stick to those.
 Your stretches should also correspond to the exercises you perform.
 For example, if you work your lower body, stretch those muscles as well to avoid having them tighten up.